KilianMYSPRO/gymFamily/walkthrough.md

 - **Delete Entries**: Added a delete button (trash icon) to remove incorrect weight entries.
 - **Improved Feedback**: The "Changes saved successfully!" message is now more prominent.

+### 7. Fixed Modal Positioning
+- Fixed an issue where the "Exercise Info" modal and "Rest Timer" would appear in the wrong position (forcing scrolling) on some devices.
+- They are now correctly positioned relative to the screen (viewport) regardless of scroll position.

 ## Verification Results

 ### Manual Verification